 How to Change a Spare Tire on the Fly

-You might be asking yourself – how long does it take to change a tire, and can you do it by yourself?
+You might be asking yourself – tire safety tips, and can you do it by yourself?
 As long as you have a basic understanding of what you’re doing, changing a tire shouldn’t last more than 30 minutes.
 That being said, you can practice in your own garage or backyard to get a sense of how long it takes.

 - Once you notice you have a puncture in your tire, slowly reduce the speed of your vehicle and look for a safe place to park.